Skip to main content

 • Soft leather gloves to be worn during large animal labs (optional)

-The following items can be purchased from the Olds College Campus Store:
+The following items are also required and can be purchased from the Olds College Campus Store:

 • Stethoscope